Participants in a VIPP session |

 The model aims of promoting the development of research, training and technologies regarding the past, present and future of Uganda’s indigenous knowledge systems.

-• The session "Libraries as Centers for the Dissemination of Indigenous Knowledge" is divided into two parts: Helen Sheehy will share with attendees the scope of Penn State University Libraries’ newly acquired collection from the Center for Indigenous Knowledge for Agriculture and Rural Development (CIKARD).
+Its fundamental objectives include contributing to a better awareness and valuation of Indigenous Knowledge Systems with the aim to harness the potential of Indigenous Knowledge for socio-economic and political transformation.
+This will be by providing a conducive environment for research, training and innovation for IK technologies. - The session "Libraries as Centers for the Dissemination of Indigenous Knowledge" is divided into two parts: Helen Sheehy will share with attendees the scope of Penn State University Libraries’ newly acquired collection from the Center for Indigenous Knowledge for Agriculture and Rural Development (CIKARD).
 The intent is to digitize and make the collection universally accessible.
 And, she explores opportunities for additional partnerships with academic and educational institutions around the world to create a truly global collection of accessible indigenous knowledge resources.

 Sylvia Nyana explores the use and maintenance of oral tradition within a library system as a tool in the provision of information to reach communities where knowledge and information are communicated orally.
-Suggests a library system that is sustainable and compatible with oral tradition, and thus explores the following questions: (1) Are library collections and services patterned after Western culture and information needs (print, etc.) relevant to communities where knowledge and information are communicated orally; and (2) How can librarians/libraries be better trained to meet the information needs of communities where knowledge and information are communicated orally?
+Suggests a library system that is sustainable and compatible with oral tradition, and thus explores the following questions: (1) Are library collections and services patterned after Western culture and information needs (print, etc.) relevant to communities where knowledge and information are communicated orally; and (2) How can librarians/libraries be better trained to meet the information needs of communities where knowledge and information are communicated orally? - From Radio-Research Gardens to Multi-Media Village Food Festivals: Mwana Alirenji will present a video highlighting the process which Mwana Alirenji project a village go through up to food whole food festivals.
+Mwana Alirenji the project started as a radio programme but has been including other aspects like radio-research gardens and low literacy illustrations in 2003, and finally matured to a Multi-media community project in 2007.

 The Mwana Alirenji a full multi-media project continues to inspire and benefited many people through the networking forum that it offers at village level.
 Irrigation, water harvesting using simple and appropriate technologies and use off manure are some of the popular messages.
 As the title of the programmes depicts food self-sufficient crop and food diversification is the major messages as to adopt and mitigate climate change effect.

 The problem which may also be strength is that we are solely a communication project so in some cases the motivated people need some external inputs which they cannot afford that time we do not provide.
-Because we encourage self-reliance partnering with an lost loans inputs providing projects to help those who cannot afford but are motivated remains the best way forward.
+Because we encourage self-reliance partnering with an lost loans inputs providing projects to help those who cannot afford but are motivated remains the best way forward. - Prolinnova Ethiopia: Experiences and Results: Tesfahun Fenta will introduce PROmoting Local INNOVAtion–Ethiopia is a national platform to create space and provide a conducive environment for recognising and enriching local innovation processes in agriculture and natural resource management (NRM).

 It aims to scale up and integrate Participatory Innovation Development (PID) approaches in governmental and non-governmental organisations concerned with agricultural and NRM research, extension, education and training.
 Its overall objective is to contribute to enhancing food security, safeguarding the environment and improving rural and urban livelihoods based on sustainable use of natural resource.
 It is an initiative of several organizations within Ethiopia that had been working in participatory research and development in relative isolation and decided to join forces.